Battle of Tuyutí

 The Battle of Tuyutí (Tuiuti in Portuguese) was a Paraguayan offensive in the Paraguayan War targeting the Triple Alliance encampment of Tuyutí.
 It is considered to be the bloodiest battle ever in South America.
 The result of the battle was an Allied victory, which added to the Paraguayan troubles after the loss of its fleet in the Battle of Riachuelo.

-This battle is particularly important in Brazil, being nicknamed "A Batalha dos Patronos" (The Battle of the Patrons) since the Army's patrons of the Infantry, Cavalry and Artillery fought on it.
+This battle is particularly important in Brazil, being nicknamed "A Batalha dos Patronos" (The Battle of the Patrons) since the Army's patrons of the Infantry, Cavalry and Artillery fought in it.
 The Battle of Tuyutí also marks the Brazilian Army's Infantry Day due to the loss of brigadier general Antônio de Sampaio (known as Brigadeiro Sampaio), patron of the Infantry, while holding his position at the head of his Divisão Encouraçada (Ironclad Division, the 3rd Division).

-Another attack on the Allied camp was made in November 1867.
+Another Paraguayan attack on the Allied camp was repelled in November 1867.

-Strategic situation

-In this phase of the war the Allies' strategic objective was to take the Fortress of Humaitá, the gateway to Paraguay.
-They intended to launch an amphibious operation, which required their land forces to take the fortress from the rear.
-After crossing the Paraná River from Argentina and landing in Paraguay, they had a long march across country studded with lagoons and carrizal (reed beds growing in marsh).
-The fortress was defended by the extensive earthworks of its Polígono or Quadrilateral design.
-It was in this context that the Battle of Tuyutí occurred.

 Preliminaries

-In early May 1866, the Paraguayan attack at the Estero Bellaco marsh failed.
+In early May 1866, the Paraguayan assault at the Estero Bellaco marsh failed.
 The allies camped for over two weeks before resuming their advance on 20 May 1866.
 Paraguayan leader Francisco Solano López moved his headquarters to Paso Pucu, where he dug trenches in the passes from Gomez to Rojas.
 After learning that the allies were planning to attack on the 25th, López ordered a surprise attack on Tuyutí, "a swampy, scrub-brush savannah", for the 24th.
 The 24 May 1866 battle of Tuyutí is known as the First Battle of Tuyutí; the second Battle of Tuyutí occurred on 7 November 1867.